ethnclark/omni-agent-telegram/README.md

 - Responds to user messages with AI-powered responses
 - Specialized in blockchain technology and cryptocurrency
-- Uses OpenAI's gpt-4o-mini model
+- Uses OpenAI's GPT-4 model
-- Provides information on:
+- Provides information and tools for:
   - Blockchain fundamentals and technologies
   - Cryptocurrencies and tokens
   - DeFi (Decentralized Finance)
   - NFTs and Web3
   - Crypto markets and trends
   - Latest blockchain news and developments

+## Available Tools

+The bot comes equipped with the following tools:

+- **Web Search**: Search the web for real-time information
+- **Token Price**: Get current prices of cryptocurrencies
+- **Token Management**: Create and manage tokens
+- **Account Management**:
+  - Create new accounts
+  - Get account information
+  - Get detailed account data
+  - Switch between accounts
+- **NFT Creation**: Create and manage NFTs
+- **News Updates**: Get the latest blockchain and crypto news

 ## Setup